Advances in Clinical and Experimental Medicine

 In addition, when preparing the manuscript, it is obligatory to structure the article according to one of the checklists below:

-It is obligatory to refer to the EQUATOR site as a reference in selecting the appropriate checklist for the study: https://www.equator-network.org/.
+It is obligatory to refer to the EQUATOR site when selecting the appropriate checklist for the study: https://www.equator-network.org/.
 A FILLED checklist needs to be uploaded in the Editorial System separately.
-Please note that especially the STROBE checklist has to be submitted in a fillable version and filled in (https://www.strobe-statement.org/checklists/).
+Please note that the STROBE checklist has to be submitted in a fillable version (https://www.strobe-statement.org/checklists/).
 We do not assess manuscripts without a checklist.
-We do not provide assistance in choosing or filling in a checklist.
+We do not assist in choosing or filling in a checklist.

-Please note that the CASP checklist should be used when it actually applies to a given manuscript.
-It should not be chosen simply because other checklist (e.g., STROBE or ARRIVE) appears too complicated.
+Please note that the CASP checklist should be used in a given manuscript.
+It should not be chosen simply because another checklist (e.g., STROBE or ARRIVE) appears too complicated.

 If you experience problems in choosing a checklist, use THIS LINK.